 In carrying out its role as the group responsible for steering the process of making the Chetwynd: The Toton & Chilwell Neighbourhood Plan (CTTCNP), the Chetwynd: The Toton & Chilwell Neighbourhood Forum (CTTCNF) holds data electronically.
 It may also process some of this data to provide evidence in support of the Plan.

 For these reasons, the CTTCNF is subject to Data Protection legislation, particularly in respect to any personal data it holds.

-This page describes the data that the CTTCNF will hold, what it will do with the data, who has access to the data and in what form, and what you can ask us to do with any data that relates to you.
+This policy describes the data that the CTTCNF will hold, what it will do with the data, who has access to the data and in what form, and what you can ask us to do with any data that relates to you.

-End of process
+End of Process